guettli/programming-guidelines/README.md

 Three steps vs one step.

 OOP is great for implementing an [ORM (Object-relational mapping)](https://en.wikipedia.org/wiki/Object-relational_mapping).
-But implemeting this should be done by people who have more experience than I have :-)
+But implementing this should be done by people who have more experience than I have :-)

-Here is code which uses the well-known jUnit style:
+Here is code that uses the well-known jUnit style:
 ```
 # OOP way
 import unittest